Hitham2496/Hitham2496.github.io/_pages/outreach.md

 ## Teaching

-The following is a list of courses I have demonstrated and taught at Durham University:
+The following is a list of courses I have demonstrated and/or taught at Durham University:
 - Nov 2022: Demonstrator for practical sessions in **data science** courses for **postgraduate students**, focusing on **High Performance Computing** including **OpenMP** and **MPI**.
 - Sept 2022 - Mar 2023: Demonstrator for undergraduate workshops in **Clasical Mechanics**.